 The 6 Main Industries

-While a range of industries were affected, UsableNet noticed 6 industries with the majority of lawsuits – retail, food service, travel/hospitality, banking/financial, entertainment and leisure, and self-service.
+While a range of industries was affected, UsableNet noticed 6 industries with the majority of lawsuits – retail, food service, travel/hospitality, banking/financial, entertainment and leisure, and self-service.

 Retail saw the majority of lawsuits – 38%.
-Companies included internet-only business like Glossier and brick-and-mortar business with online stores like H&M.
+Companies included internet-only businesses like Glossier and brick-and-mortar businesses with online stores like H&M.

 Does the ADA Actually Apply to the Internet?

-While the ADA does not specifically mention the internet, recent trends in accessibility lawsuits – like those filled in 2018 – has shown its application into the digital world as well.
+While the ADA does not specifically mention the internet, recent trends in digital accessibility lawsuits – like those filled in 2018 – have shown its application into the digital world as well.

 Netflix was the first company to be sued in 2012, and the court ruled that the absence of a physical place is still considered a “place of public accommodation.”